DHTMLX/docs-suite/docs/form/api/form_isvisible_method.md

 @signature: {'isVisible(name?: string): boolean;'}

 @params:
-- name|id			string		the name of a Form control or its id (if the name attribute is not defined in the config of the control)
+- `name|id: string` - optional, the name of a Form control or its id (if the name attribute is not defined in the config of the control)

 @returns:
-- param	boolean     true, if a form is visible, otherwise false
+`true`, if a form is visible; otherwise, `false`.

 @example:
 // checks whether a form is visible